Native American tribes in Iowa: Chiwere-Siouan speaking tribes

-The Chiwere-speaking tribes are descended from the prehistoric Oneota culture.
+The precontact Oneota culture may have included Chiwere language–speaking peoples.
 At the time of contact with European explorers, their range covered most of Iowa.
 The Ho-Chunk ranged primarily east of the Mississippi in southern Wisconsin, the Ioway/Baxoje ranged in northern Iowa, the Otoe in central and southern Iowa, and the Missouria in far southern Iowa.
 All these tribes were also active during the historic period.

-Dhegihan-Siouan speaking tribes
+Dhegihan Siouan–speaking tribes

 The following tribes arrived in the late prehistoric period: